JSchmie/ScrAIbe-WebUI/docs/Customize.md

 The `async` interface is designed for scenarios where you do not want to keep the browser open while the transcription is being processed.
 Files are added to a queue and processed asynchronously, with the results delivered to your email once ready.

 - **Best For**:
-  - Saving resources like CPU usage.
+  - Saving resources like GPU usage since you are no longer dependent on fast processing.
+You can run tasks on the CPU and receive the results via email.
   - Transcribing larger or longer files.
   - Users who prefer not to wait actively for the transcription to complete.